Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 British Residency is perhaps the most visited attraction in Lucknow.
 This place beholds a grand historical event during the mutiny of 1857 by freedom fighters.

-Every building inside Residency is destroyed and lays without any roof except one mosque, which is still in good condition.
+Every building inside the Residency is destroyed and lays without any roof except one mosque, which is still in good condition.

 BRITISH RESIDENCY - Lucknow Best Places To Visit